fneuhaus/vim-dictcc/README.md

 ```
 Now **Ctrl-s** in `normal` and `insert` mode will invoke the translation query.

 The newly created `dicts` buffer can be closed by pressing the `q` key.
+The translation in the
+line where the cursor is located can be inserted into the current buffer by pressing `Enter`.

 ## Development
 vim-dicts is in an early stage of development and your help appreciated.
 Feel free to create issues and contribute PRs.